morningconsult/docker-credential-vault-login/README.md

 Finally, there are a few optional application-specific environment variables which configure the its behavior:
 * **DOCKER_CREDS_CONFIG_FILE** (default: `"/etc/docker-credential-vault-login/config.json"`) - The path to your `config.json` file.
 * **DOCKER_CREDS_CACHE_DIR** (default: `"~/.docker-credential-vault-login"`) - The location at which error logs and cached tokens (if caching is enabled) will be stored.
 * **DOCKER_CREDS_DISABLE_CACHE** (default: `""`) - If set, the application will not cache Vault client tokens.
-The value of this variable may be anything in order to disable caching.
+The value of this variable may be anything.
 In other words, if this variable is not set it will cache tokens.
 Tokens are cached at the `tokens` subfolder of the directory given by the `DOCKER_CREDS_CONFIG_FILE` environment variable (if set), and at `~/.docker-credential-vault-login/tokens` if not set.
 * **DOCKER_CREDS_CACHE_ENCRYPTION_KEY** (default: `""`) - If set, the application will encrypt Vault client tokens before caching them using AES-256 encryption.
 The value of this variable serves as the cipher key.
 For strong protection, it should be as close to 32 characters in length as possible.

 ## Error Logs